 Given their essential role in plant reproduction, pollinators are critical to sustaining both native and agricultural ecosystems.
 Consequently, reintroduction of rare plants into natural landscapes relies critically on the availability of pollen vectors.
 To aid conservation practitioners in the identifying pollen vectors of rare plants, the Center for Plant Conservation has compiled a pollinator database of plant-pollinator interactions, through funding from the National Fish and Wildlife Foundation.
 This database contains plant-pollinator pairs from the grey and academic literature, complete with links to pollinator references.
 Search by plant or pollinator name to find and download the plant-animal interactions that are key to maintaining rare plant populations.

-We thank the San Diego Zoo Volunteer Program for hundreds of hours of data entry into our innovative web-based Caspio data entry portal.
+We thank the San Diego Zoo Volunteer Program for the hundreds of hours of data entry that made this resource possible.

 Initial development on this web app was conducted by San Diego Zoo Institute for Conservation Research summer fellow, Kara Powell, under the mentorship of CPC data scientist Dr. Katie Heineman.
 Kara is an ecology major at University of California San Diego.
 We thank the Frabotta Foundation for funding her internship.